 Reps don’t have to actually remember all types of info they need to get from a customer.
 Simply by looking at a new record and finding a field like “Team size”, they’ll recall that that’s something they should ask about.

 3. Use CRM for planning and time management

-When you're a new company on the market, your resources are fairly limited.
+When you’re a new company on the market, your resources are fairly limited.
 Each employee counts and each task needs to be completed ASAP.
-But such approach gives way to a workplace chaos and, without a decent organization system in place, you'll be just wasting time on menial tasks, neglecting what's important.
+But such an approach gives way to a workplace chaos and, without a decent organization system in place, you’ll be just wasting time on menial tasks, neglecting what’s important.
 A CRM for sales team will help you prioritize your tasks, highlight clients that require your attention and will help you analyze your activity and efforts.

 4. Communication inside a small team isn’t better than in a big one

-You might think that because you're a small sales team of 2-4 reps, it means that you know who's doing what and with what results.
-But, in fact, it's impossible to keep track on such things even if there's just two of you in a team.
+You might think that because you’re a small sales team of 2-4 reps, it means that you know who’s doing what and with what results.
+But, in fact, it’s impossible to keep track of such things even if there’s just two of you in a team.
 A CRM for small sales team allows you to know if somebody is working with a client and to stay updated as to the state of current affairs without mingling with the workflow of your colleagues.